 As part of the Consumer Rights Act 2015 under the unfair terms regulations, you should still be able to keep your pet on the property once you’ve made a formal request.
 Any such request has to be refused with reason, so as long as your landlord is a reasonable character you should have no problems.

 If your landlord has removed the words stating that a tenant can apply for permission to keep pets, take notice.
-Once removed, this automatically renders the clause stopping you keeping pets as unfair and nothing in the tenancy can then stop you from having your pets on the property (in theory at least).
+Once removed, this automatically renders the clause stopping you from keeping pets as unfair and nothing in the tenancy can then stop you from having your pets on the property (in theory at least).

 “What if my lease doesn’t mention anything about pets?”

-If there’s no mention at all of pets within the lease and a pet was found to be living in the property, the landlord might technically not have the grounds to force your pets out.
-The landlord might claim that pets aren’t allowed under what is known as a ‘General nuisance clause’, but they’d have trouble taking this to court without concrete evidence that said pet was causing a disturbance.
+If there’s no mention at all of the pets within the lease and a pet was found to be living in the property, the landlord might technically not have the grounds to force your pets out.
+The landlord might claim that pets aren’t allowed under what is known as a ‘General nuisance clause’, but they’d have trouble taking this to court without concrete evidence that said the pet was causing a disturbance.